ddevel1991/rebrain-devops-task-checkout/README.md

 # Project Title
-This repository is created learning by the course "DevOps"\.
+This repository is created for training in the course "DevOps"\.
 # Versioning
 [Tags](https://github.com/ddevel1991/rebrain-devops-task-checkout/tags)
 # Authors